aireaire/openshift-homework/Readme.md

 # Store Metrics for 2 days
 openshift_metrics_duration: 2
 ```
-- ### Router and Registry Pods run on Infranodes
+- #### Router and Registry Pods run on Infranodes
 By default node selector for Router and Registry is set to 'node-role.kubernetes.io/infra=true'

-You only need to change selectors if you have defined other labels for infra nodes
+Change selectors only if you have defined other labels for infra nodes:
 ```yaml
 # file: group_vars/OSEv3.yaml